Skip to content

 • Omarrius Little, Eastern Randolph High School

-• Kayla Macon, Eastern Randolph High School
+• Kala Macon, Eastern Randolph High School

 • Ozmar Martinez, Asheboro High School